 Her previous work includes the English and Arabic publication Dardasha: Testimonies of Migration by Moroccan Women (Soul Bay Press 2011) which was produced in association with Al Hasaniya Moroccan Women’s Centre and featured at Nour Festival of Arts .

 Her debut collection of short stories The Djinn in the Skull: Stories from hidden Morocco is her first work of fiction.

-Samantha has given readings and talks about her experiences in Morocco and the stories in The Djinn in the Skull : at the 2014 Nour Festival of Arts, the 2015 Gibraltar International Literary Festival, the 2016 Oxford Literary Festival and the 2016 Liverpool Arab Arts Festival.
-In 2016 she gave a series of talks at the Arabic Language Institute Fez and the American Cultural Associations’s Language Centres in Morocco.
+Samantha has given readings and talks about her experiences in Morocco and the stories in The Djinn in the Skull : at the Nour Festival of Arts, the Gibraltar International Literary Festival, the Oxford Literary Festival and the Liverpool Arab Arts Festival.
+She also gave a series of talks at the Arabic Language Institute Fez and the American Cultural Associations’s Language Centres in Morocco.

-Samantha is currently writing a novel inspired by her own experiences in Morocco.
+Samantha is currently writing a novel which is inspired by her own experiences in Morocco.

 © Samantha Herron 2015